 What destinations does LATAM Airlines serve?

-LATAM Airlines operates flights to over 140 destinations in 25 countries, including destinations in South America, North America, Europe, and Oceania.
+They fly to over 140 destinations in about 25 countries.
+Their main hubs in Santiago, São Paulo, and Lima connect South America to North America, Europe, Africa, and Oceania.

 What is the fleet size of LATAM Airlines?